App Maker Spotlight: Chris Reichard

 Simply put, our mission is to create beautiful applications that employees love to use — and provide a true business advantage by increasing productivity and stimulating market growth.

-Our recent study showed that many of today’s enterprise mobile apps for employees are failing at user experience.
+Our recent study showed that many of today’s enterprise mobile apps are failing at user experience.
 How can we help internal dev teams change that?

-Historically, it’s been very difficult to convince enterprise technology leaders that user experience (UX) is a critical component to an effective mobile strategy.
+Historically, it’s been very difficult to convince enterprise technology leaders that user experience (UX) is a critical component to an effective enterprise mobility solution.
 Companies simply weren’t willing to pay the price and invest in user research, proper UX design and an agile development process.
+And as a result, employers are unsatisfied with the enterprise mobile app user experience.
 This is rapidly changing.
 More and more of my recent conversations have started with prospects asking me, “What is your user experience and design process?”
 It’s great because enterprise leaders are now including UX and mobile strategy in their project budgets, just as they do for development and QA.

 From your experience, what’s the biggest mistake enterprise teams make when it comes to their mobile strategy?